This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-• Top with Nut Butters: A spoonful of almond or peanut butter adds a rich, nutty depth that complements the baked oats’ texture and flavor.
+• Add Nut Butter: Top with a spoonful of almond or peanut butter for a rich, nutty flavor.

 Frequently Asked Questions